 Naturally occurring diamonds formed deep beneath the Earth billions of years ago when carbon dioxide was exposed to extreme heat and pressure.
 The stones were transported by volcanic explosions closer to the surface where people were able to discover and mine them.
-Thanks to modern technology, we are able to replicate those same conditions of heat and pressure in a lab to create a diamond in much less time, utilizing fewer resources than mother nature to create one.
+Thanks to modern technology, we’re able to replicate those same conditions of heat and pressure in a lab to create a diamond in much less time, and utilizing fewer resources than mother nature to create one.

 The only thing that makes a lab-grown diamond different from a naturally occurring one is its place of origin.
 One comes from the Earth, the other comes from a lab and both have identical chemical, physical and visual properties.
 Regardless of where and how the stone was created, crystallized carbon is a gemstone known as a diamond.
-Even to a well-trained eye, it’s impossible to tell the difference between a natural versus a lab-grown stone; distinguishing between the two can only be done with specialized equipment.
+Even to a well-trained eye, it’s impossible to tell the difference between a natural versus a lab-grown stone, and distinguishing between the two can only be done with specialized equipment.

 Lab-grown diamonds are sometimes inaccurately referred to as synthetic which causes a misconception that lab-grown diamonds are fake which they are not.
 Unlike lab-grown diamonds, simulated diamonds like cubic zirconia and moissanite are not diamonds because they have a different chemical composition and will therefore lack the hardness and visual characteristics of either a lab-grown or naturally occurring diamond.

 How Are Lab Grown Diamonds Made?